City-of-Bloomington/example-playbooks/README.md

     roles_path    = /etc/ansible/roles:/path/to/scripts/for/ansible

-Note: A sample ansible.cfg file is now included with this repository
+> Note: A sample ansible.cfg file is now included with this repository

-### Test Ansible:
+### Test ansible:

 At this point, if you run: